Yoni Nazarathy

 -

 On Israel, Gaza, and all that: This is a big subject where I believe that I am quite informed and I have many subtle views.
 In a nutshell I think: (1) Israel is slowly loosing its moral ground and has probably past the point of no return.
 It is becoming and aggressive Apartheid state.
 (2) Palestinian culture is violent at its core and is based on victim mentality and not on doing constructive stuff.
-It almost looses its definition if Israel vanishes.
+It almost loses its definition if Israel vanishes.
 Worse of all, Palestinians don't seem to be looking for constructive solutions for building lives but rather converge on murderous organizations like Hamas.

 -